 Cipriani Monaco offers fine Italian dining with celebrity panache.
-The restaurant is situated close to the Fairmont Monte Carlo at the ground floor of the Mirabeau building, and was successfully launched in 2012 by Italian businessman and entrepreneur Flavio Briatore.
+The restaurant was successfully launched in 2012 by Italian businessman and entrepreneur Flavio Briatore.

 Briatore loves what he does and entered the fashion world in 1979 with Luciano Benetton.
 He then made his mark in Formula One with his unique and innovative management style and an innate capacity to discover new talents.
 During his career in Formula 1, he achieved incredible results, winning seven world championships with two teams – Benetton Formula and Renault.

 The Principality of Monaco has always had an exceptional relationship with Formula 1 racing and the Monaco Grand Prix is widely considered to be one of the most important and prestigious automobile races in the world.
 With the Indianapolis 500 and the 24 Hours of Le Mans, they form the Triple Crown of Motorsport.
 The circuit has been called “an exceptional location of glamour and prestige”.
 Many of the past and present Formula 1 race drivers are actually residents of Monaco.